morriszdweck/MLLM-5/README.md

 PLEASE NOTE: Training these models every time could take a few mins.
 Be patient.

+### Quick start guide:

+- Open a terminal with Python3 installed
+- download any MLLM File
+- run the terminal command to run the python script (ex: python3 mllm-5-atlas-344p.py)
+- make sure it's pointing to the right place. having trouble? try moving the file directly to your root folder
+- Model will instanly start training, wait.
+- enjoy!

 # MLLM-5
 Micro Launguage models in python for fast AI text completion and chat.